A Persistence-Driven Edit Distance for Trees with Abstract Weights: Computing the Edit Distance

-A set $M^*\subset E_{T}\times E_{T'}$ is in $\mathcal{C}^*(T,T')$ if: \begin{itemize} \item[(A1)] the points in $\pi_T(M^*)$ form antichains in $V_T$ (and the same for $\pi_{T'}(M^*)$ in $V_{T'}$), with respect to the partial order given by $father>son$.
+A set $M^*\subset E_{T}\times E_{T'}$ is in $\mathcal{C}^*(T,T')$ if: \begin{itemize} \item[(A1)] the points in $\pi_T(M^*)$ form antichains in $V_T$ (and the same for $\pi_{T'}(M^*)$ in $V_{T'}$), with respect to the partial order given by $parent >child$.
 This means that any two distinct vertices of $T$ (respectively of $T'$) which appear in $M^*$ are incomparable with respect to \virgolette{$>$}; \item[(A2)] the projections $\pi_T:M^*\rightarrow V_{T}$ and $\pi_{T'}:M^*\rightarrow V_{T'}$ are injective. \end{itemize}

 Consider now $M^*\in \mathcal{C}^*(T,T')$.
-Starting from such set of couples we build a set of edits which form a \virgolette{partial} mapping between $T$ and $T'$: each couple $(x,y)\in M^*$ means that we do not care of what lies below $x\in V_T$ and $y\in V_{T'}$ and we need to define edits only for the other vertices.
+Starting from such set of pairs we build a set of edits which form a \virgolette{partial} mapping between $T$ and $T'$: each pair $(x,y)\in M^*$ means that we do not care of what lies below $x\in V_T$ and $y\in V_{T'}$ and we need to define edits only for the other vertices.
 The vertices below $x$ and $y$ will be taken care separately.
 See also \Cref{fig:decomposition} for a visual example.

 Loosely speaking, $M^*$ is used as a \virgolette{dimensionality reduction tool}: instead of considering the problem of finding directly the optimal mapping between $T$ and $T'$, we split up the problem in smaller subproblems, and put the pieces together using $M^*$.
 To formally do that, some other pieces of notation are needed.